What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 - Suet during colder months

 Tip: Blue Jays are powerful birds.
-Lightweight feeders and small ports often crack, tip, or empty quickly — which usually causes Jays to abandon the setup.
+Lightweight feeders and small seed ports often crack, tip, or empty quickly, which can cause Jays to avoid the setup.

-Blue Jays need feeders that feel stable when they land.
-Feeders that sway, flex, or feel cramped are often avoided.
+Blue Jays prefer feeders that feel stable when they land.
+Feeders that sway, flex, or feel cramped are often ignored.

 - Peanut feeders with sturdy wire or coil construction